Eligibility, Selection Procedure, Online Application Instructions Please click here

 (d) Candidates belonging to the SC/ST category should bring the original caste/tribe certificates, issued by competent authorities for purposes of verification.

-(e) Candidates belonging to the Persons with Disability (PwD) and Kashmiri-Migrant (KM) categories should produce the originals of the appropriate certificates, issued as per Government of India rules.
+(f) Candidate belonging to PwD (person-with-disability), KM (Kashmiri-Migrant) categories should produce the originals of the appropriate certificates, issued as per Government of India rules, and Kashmiri Pandit/Kashmiri Hindu Family living in Kashmiri valley should produce Kashmiri valley domicle certificate.

-(g) The candidates admitted to the Integrated Ph D programmes should report to the Institute for completing admission formalities on 25.07.2019.
+(h) The candidates admitted to the Integrated Ph D programmes should report to the Institute for completing admission formalities on 23.07.2020.

 Step 1: Register with your e-mail (preferably gmail) address and a password to start the online application process by creating a new user account.
 (New user to register click here).
 Email ID used to register cannot be changed later.